frans-fuerst/screensnippet/README.md

 # screensnippet
-record screencasts in gif using `byzanz` - make selecting the recorded area and running the command easy with screensnippet
+record cute little **gif**-screencasts using `byzanz` - and make selecting the recorded area and running the command easy with `screensnippet`:

 Record your workflow: